Freedom To Operate

 FREEDOM TO OPERATE SEARCHING AND ANALYSIS

-The team at Origin offer Freedom to Operate (FTO) searching, intellectual property risk assessment, and assistance with mitigating your commercial risk as part of our legal services to clients.
+Origin offers Freedom to Operate (FTO) searching, intellectual property risk assessment, and assistance with mitigating your commercial risk as part of our legal services to clients.

-A Freedom to Operate (FTO) analysis begins by searching patent literature for issued or pending patents, followed by a legal opinion from our registered patent attorneys advising if a proposed product, process or service you want to commercialise is considered to infringe any patent(s) owned by others.
+A Freedom to Operate (FTO) analysis begins by searching patent literature for issued or pending patents.
+It is followed by a legal opinion from a registered patent attorney advising whether a proposed product, process, or service you want to commercialise is considered to infringe any patent(s) owned by others.

 • Purchasing the patent or licensing in.
-Licensing involves obtaining written authorisation from the patent holder to use the patented technology for specified acts, in specified markets and for a specified period of time.
+Licensing involves obtaining written authorisation from the patent holder to use the patented technology for specified acts, in specified markets and for a specified period.
 The convenience of such an agreement will depend largely on the terms and conditions of the proposed license.
-While there is a potential loss of autonomy, and while the patent holder will require payment of a lump sum and/or periodic royalties, it may be the simplest way of clearing the ground for the commercialisation of a new technology or product.
+While there is a potential loss of autonomy, and while the patent holder will require payment of a lump sum and/or periodic royalties, it may be the simplest way to clear the ground for commercialising a new technology or product.

-• Cross-licensing.
-This involves two or more companies exchanging licenses so as to be able to use certain patents owned by the other parties.
-In order to be able to cross-license, a company needs a well-protected patent portfolio that is of value to potential licensing partners.
+• Cross-licensing involves two or more companies exchanging licenses to use certain patents owned by the other parties.
+To cross-license, a company needs a well-protected patent portfolio that is valuable to potential licensing partners.

 • Inventing around.
 A third option is to “invent around” a patented invention.
-This implies steering research, or making changes to the product or process in order to avoid infringing on the patent(s) owned by others.
-For example, if freedom to operate is limited by a process patent, then a company may be able to develop an alternative process for arriving at a similar end result and thus be able to commercialise the invention without the need to pay a licensing fee to someone else.
+This implies steering research or making changes to the product or process to avoid infringing on the patent(s) owned by others.
+For example, if freedom to operate is limited by a process patent, then a company may be able to develop an alternative process for arriving at a similar end result and thus commercialise the invention without the need to pay a licensing fee to someone else.

 CHOOSING THE RIGHT PATH

 Whichever approach is chosen, technology companies are well-advised to consider their options at an early stage.
-In some cases, product adaptations, or payment of a licensing fee to a patent owner may be sufficient to avoid future disputes.
-Systematically evaluating a company’s freedom to operate prior to launching a new product is a way of minimising the risk of a 3rd party infringement.
+In some cases, product adaptations or payment of a licensing fee to a patent owner may be sufficient to avoid future disputes.
+Systematically evaluating a company’s freedom to operate before launching a new product minimises the risk of third-party infringement.
 Patent FTO investigations also improve a company’s chances of finding business partners and attracting investors to support its business development plans.

 IP REGISTRATION ASSESSMENT

-The team at Origin offer patentability searching for information that is available prior to the effective date of a patent application.
+Origin offers patentability searching for information that is available prior to the effective date of a patent application.

-Prior Art can include any public document, for example published patents, technical publications such as journal articles, conference papers, websites, available products, marketing information, and the like.
+Prior Art can include any public document, such as published patents, technical publications, journal articles, conference papers, websites, available products, marketing information, etc.

 • Patentability searches